 Please describe the work that you do.

 Advisory work on the health of soil, water, and biodiversity.
 Team leading in a partnership project with a water company.
 Managing a Facilitation Fund with 30 farmer members.
 Training and leading volunteers doing conservation work.
 Advising on policy.
 Admin.
 Training of new employees.
-Media /public speaking.
+Media and public speaking.

 What do you most like about your job?
 Any dislikes?

-I enjoy the variety of situations/roles/people I work with and roles and working with farmers.
+I enjoy the variety of situations, roles and people I work with, and working with farmers.

-I dislike the admin and that salaries vary/are generally lower than in industry
+I dislike the admin and that salaries vary – they are generally lower than in industry.

 What inspired you into this career?